dashpradeep99/docker-complete-tutorial/5-content-trust.md

 **This task can only be completed on Linux/Mac machines, all the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instances**

 In this task, you will use the [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-2/) to sign an image and push it to Docker Hub.
-This step requires installing an experimentel version of Docker Toolbox.
+This step requires installing an experimental version of Docker Toolbox.

 **This task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
 In order for this tutorial to work the output should include:**